High Mountain Green First Harvest 2023

 This tea is made from leaves from the first picking of the season, consisting of one bud and two leaves.
 This results in a richer taste – in this case, deep in flavours reminiscent of flowers and seeds – which is in line with local preference.
 Regionally, this tea is simply referred to as 炒青 “pan-fried green.”

-In the gaiwan High Mountain Green appears dark emerald and tightly bound, before unwinding in the water into spindly, pale green leaves.
+In the gaiwan, High Mountain Green appears dark emerald and tightly bound, before unwinding in the water into revitalized, light green leaves.
 This quick transformation is in line with the energy it brings with it: it is articulate, and without hesitation.
+This year’s harvest has a strong ocean scent that we feel on the palate.
+It’s saline astringency is balanced by the delicate roasting.

 |Steep time||5 - 90 sec|